-Note that for team events (i.e. the International History Bowl and the Academic Bowl of Europe), a team may have younger students on it, but older students may not play on a team competing in a younger age division.
+Note that for team events (i.e. the International History Bowl and the International Academic Bowl), a team may have younger students on it, but older students may not play on a team competing in a younger age division.

 International History Bowl